AgileWithBlueprints/eRecipeBoxSampleApp/README.md

 ![Agile](images/AwBframework.png)

 All eRecipeBox documentation can be found in …\\eRecipeBoxSystem\\ eRecipeBox\\ Documentation.
 The eBook and eRecipeBox documentation provide links to instructional videos for key aspects of the process.

+[The eRecipeBox downloads page](https://www.agilewithblueprints.com/erecipebox-downloads) provides links to download:

+- Installer for eRecipeBox App-Single User: A single user version so users can test drive the app.
+- eRecipeBox Source Package: A self-extracting zip containing all eRecipeBox product artifacts and source code, which are the contents of this repo.

 Architects, developers, and testers follow steps in the Dev Team Environment section to build their own local dev environment.
 The remaining team members download and install eRecipeBox App-Single User version so they can test drive the app.